-Here, Plaintiff's attorney requests a fee award of the full 25 percent of Plaintiff's past due benefits, or \$14,639.25.
-He included a copy of the contingent fee agreement signed by the deceased Plaintiff, in which she agreed to a fee of 25 percent of past due benefits.
+Here, Plaintiff's attorney requests a fee award of the full 25 percent of Plaintiff's past due benefits, or \$30,117.00.
+She included a copy of the contingent fee agreement signed by Plaintiff, in which she agreed to a fee of 25 percent of past due benefits.
 (Pl.
 Mot., Attach.
-1).
-Counsel submitted a listing of the hours expended in prosecuting this case before this court showing 36.50 hours expended.
+5).
+Counsel submitted a listing of the hours expended in prosecuting this case before this court showing 21.40 hours expended.
 Id., Attach.
-4. An award of 25 percent of past due benefits would result in an hourly rate of \$408.70 and an effective hourly rate in a noncontingent case of \$145.97.
-Counsel argues that the skill, competence, expertise, and experience of him and his firm produced a favorable result in this case and support awarding the full 25% of past due benefits.
+6. An award of 25 percent of past due benefits would result in an hourly rate of \$1,407.34 and an effective hourly rate in a noncontingent case of \$502.62.
+Counsel argues that the skill, competence, expertise, and experience of her and her firm produced an extraordinary result in this case and support awarding the full 25% of past due benefits.
+Id., Attach.
+1, p.10-11.

+The Commissioner submitted a response to Plaintiff's Motion asserting that he "neither supports nor opposes counsel's request for attorney's fees in the amount of \$30,117.00."
 (Doc.
-21).

-The Commissioner submitted a response to Plaintiff's Motion asserting that he "neither supports nor opposes counsel's request for attorney's fees in the amount of \$14,639.25."
-(Doc.
-23, p.1).
+26, p.1).

 The court has considered both the Gisbecht and the McGuire factors and the arguments of counsel and makes the following findings.
 Plaintiff has met her burden to prove that award of the full 25 percent of past due benefits is reasonable in the circumstances present here.
-The court notes that counsel achieved a favorable result for

-Plaintiff in this case considering the Commissioner chose to request remand without challenging Plaintiff's brief.
-The court recognizes that the contingent nature of the fee justifies a fee award which is higher than the normal hourly rate charged by practitioners when the claimant prevails in order to encourage practitioner to take such cases and to provide for those cases taken which are not successfully concluded.
-This is particularly true due to the deferential standard applicable in Social Security cases.
-Biestek v.
+The court notes that counsel achieved a good result for Plaintiff in this case especially considering the Commissioner chose to request remand without challenging Plaintiff's brief.
+The court recognizes that the contingent nature of the fee justifies a fee award which is higher than the normal hourly rate charged by practitioners when the claimant prevails in order to encourage practitioners to take such cases and to provide for those cases taken which are not successfully concluded.
+This is particularly true due to the deferential standard applicable in Social Security cases, Biestek v.
 Berryhill, 139 S. Ct.
-1148, at 1154, 1157 (2019).
+1148, at 1154, 1157 (2019), and this court's strict adherence to that standard.

-Both the Commissioner and Plaintiff's counsel remind the court that the Equal Access to Justice Act (EAJA), 28 U.S.C. § 2412, fee, which in this case was \$7,200.00, must be refunded to Plaintiff as the smaller fee.
+Both the Commissioner and Plaintiff's counsel remind the court that the Equal Access to Justice Act (EAJA), 28 U.S.C. § 2412, fee in this case was \$4,256.03 and must be refunded to Plaintiff as the smaller fee.